-Using Christian rebels colluding with the Russian Army as a pretext, the Ottoman government announced a policy of property confiscation and deportations against the Christian minorities of the empire — first among them being the Armenians.
+Using Christian rebels colluding with the Russian Army as a pretext, the Ottoman government announced a policy of property confiscation and deportations against the Christian minorities of the empire—first amongst them being the Armenians.

 The Armenian genocide

-The extermination of the Armenian population in 1915 was the first atrocity paving the way for the Greek genocide that culminated in 1923, after the Burning of Smyrna.
+The extermination of the Armenian population in 1915 was the first atrocity that paved the way for the Greek genocide with it culmination in 1923 following the Burning of Smyrna.

-Most historians date the final decision to exterminate the Armenian population to the end of March or early April in 1915.
+Most historians believe the final decision to proceed with extermination of the Armenian population was reached at the end of March or early April of 1915.

-Turkish Minister of War Enver Pasha took over command of the Ottoman armies for the invasion of Russian territory, and tried to encircle the Russian Caucasus Army at the Battle of Sarikamish, which took place from December 1914 to January 1915.
+Turkish Minister of War Enver Pasha took over command of the Ottoman armies for the invasion of Russian territory and attempted to encircle the Russian Caucasus Army at the Battle of Sarikamish, which took place from December 1914 to January 1915.

-Upon his return to Constantinople, Enver Pasha publicly blamed his defeat on Armenians in the region, accusing them of siding with the Russians, in an effort to deflect blame for his failures.
+Upon his return to Constantinople, in an attempt to deflect blame for his failures, Enver Pasha publicly blamed his defeat on Armenians in the region, accusing them of siding with the Russians.

-The atrocities began with the arrest of Armenian intellectuals in Constantinople, with the aim to eliminate the Armenian leadership and anyone capable of organizing resistance.
+The atrocities began with the arrest of Armenian intellectuals in Constantinople and the aim to eliminate Armenian leadership, as well as anyone capable of organizing resistance.

-Those arrested were tortured and eventually murdered, after being forced to confess to a nonexistent Armenian conspiracy against the empire.
-The persecution continued with a centralized program of deportations, murder, pillage and rape until 1923.
+Those arrested were tortured and eventually murdered after being forced to confess to a nonexistent Armenian conspiracy against the empire.
+The persecution continued with a centralized agenda of deportations, murder, pillage and rape until 1923.

-Ottoman death squads continually massacred Armenians until there were only 388,000 left in the empire by 1923 — from a population of two million in 1914.
+Ottoman death squads continually massacred Armenians until there were only 388,000 left in the empire by 1923.
+This, from a population of two million in 1914.
 Turkey, however, estimates the total number of deaths to be 300,000.

-Apart from downplaying the number of the victims, Turkish governments ever since that ugly time have continued to deny the Armenian genocide, calling it just another part of the First World War.
+Apart from downplaying the number of victims, Turkish governments have—to this day— continued to deny the Armenian genocide, calling it just another part of the First World War.